Marcel Berlins: Biography

-Berlins was born in Marseille, France, on 30 October 1941, the only child of Jacques Berlins and his wife, Pearl, who were of Latvian Jewish origin.
-The couple had migrated to France before the war and ran a small hotel.
-When the country was occupied by the Nazis in 1940, Jacques became active in the Resistance; the family moved to a remote village in the hills near Luberon.
-He moved with his parents to South Africa in 1951 and stayed there until his early adulthood.
-Berlins completed his schooling in South Africa and only then started to learn English; he claimed to have perfected the language by reading Agatha Christie novels.
+Berlins was born in Marseille, France, on 30 October 1941, the only child of Jacques Berlins and his wife, Pearl.
+Of Latvian-Jewish heritage, they had moved to France to open a hotel.
+When the country was occupied by the Nazis in 1940, Jacques became active in the Resistance; the family moved to a village near Luberon.
+In 1951, the family moved to South Africa.
+There Berlins learnt English, reputedly in part through reading the works of Agatha Christie.
 He remained a French citizen, however, and voted in the 2007 French presidential election.
-Berlins studied law at the University of the Witwatersrand and spent his early career in the lower criminal courts of Johannesburg.
+Berlins studied law at the University of the Witwatersrand and spent his early career in the courts in Johannesburg.

-The deteriorating political situation in South Africa prompted a return to Europe, and Berlins moved to Paris.
-He considered enrolling as a student at the Sorbonne, but the possibility of French military service, led him to move again, to London.
-In London he studied for his master of laws degree at the London School of Economics.
+The worsening political situation in South Africa saw Berlins move firstly to Paris, and then to London to avoid French military service.
+In London he studied for his masters degree at the London School of Economics.

+He was a legal assistant in the UK Lord Chancellor's Department from 1969 to 1971.